nst/STTwitter/README.md

 STTwitter is supposed to be used from the main thread.
 The HTTP requests are performed anychronously and the callbacks are guaranteed to be called on main thread.

+##### Credentials verification

+There's no neet to verifying the credentials before each request.

+Doing so when the application starts and when the application enters foreground sounds reasonable, though.

 ##### Remove Asserts in Release Mode

 There are several asserts in the code.
 They are very useful in debug mode but you should not include them in release.